 When dealing with the cloud, there are plenty of good reasons to be concerned about security.
 What’s happening to your data when you can’t see it?
-Who else is seeing, and possibly even using, your data, and what is it being used?
+Who else can see it?
+Can anyone use your data?
+If so, how is it being used?

-Data may not be a visible, tangible thing, but it’s important to every individual and organization that collects it.
-It’s invisibility and intangibility make it a focal point of concern, as do stories about what data is generally used for.
-Google and Facebook collect data to funnel their far-reaching online advertisement machines, meaning breaches can be result in data unintentionally being made available to the public.
-Your data needs to be carefully managed in order to prevent breeches and leaks.
-Ideally, you’ll also want to be sure you’re aware of where that data goes and what happens to it.
+Google and Facebook collect data to funnel their far-reaching online advertisement machines.
+Breaches can result in data unintentionally being made available to the public.
+Your data needs to be carefully managed in order to prevent breaches and leaks.

 With these provisions in place, your data will remain secure even as guests and external users access your server.

 Security issues in Microsoft Teams are often governance issues.
 The following security best practices will help improve governance and tighten security in Teams.

 Global settings in Teams will allow you to determine the privileges of certain users throughout your entire organization.
 This includes the ability to create new teams.